yokolet/shamrock.d/README.md

-- "Datomic, from Ruby, from Rails," RailsConf 2013 Slide
+## "Datomic, from Ruby, from Rails," RailsConf 2013 Slide

+This repository has the slide code I used at RailsConf 2013 presentation.
+My slide was a working example of JRuby on Rails, Datomic backend.
+I used diametric gem for my slide app.

+To run this app, follow the instruction below:

 1. Get ready to use JRuby.